Performing rights: United States

 In the United States, broadcasters can pay for their use of music in one of two ways: they can obtain permission/license directly from the music's copyright owner (usually the publisher), or they can obtain a license from ASCAP, BMI, SESAC, or Global Music Rights to use all of the music in their repertoires.
 ASCAP, BMI, SESAC, and Global Music Rights are four performing rights societies in the U.S., and once they receive payment from the broadcasters they are responsible for compensating the music authors and publisher.

-"Perform the copyrighted work"
+The U.S. public performance right corresponds to two exclusive rights under the Berne Convention: the right to perform the work in public, and the right to communicate the work to the public via transmission.

+Statutory definitions

-The primary provisions governing the performing rights of the copyright owner are given under subsections 4 and 6 of § 106 of the U.S. Copyright Act.
-S.106 lists the exclusive rights held by the owner of copyright and subsections 4, 6 lists out the specific protected works that the owner can publicly perform.
+The primary provisions governing the performing rights of the copyright owner are given under subsections 4 and 6 of § 106 of the Copyright Act of 1976. § 106 lists the exclusive rights held by the owner of copyright and subsections 4, 6 lists out the specific protected works that the owner can publicly perform.
 Subsection 6 was added in 1996 in order to allow owners of sound recordings the exclusive right to perform their work publicly.
 Before 1996, the owners of copyright in sound recordings did not enjoy any rights of public performance but after the amendment a limited right of public performance by means of a digital audio transmission was granted to sound recordings.

-§101 of the Act explains that a work is performed when the work is recited, rendered, played, danced, or acted, either directly or by means of any device or process.
+§ 101 of the Act explains that a work is performed when the work is recited, rendered, played, danced, or acted, either directly or by means of any device or process.
 The definition gets broader in the case of a motion picture or other audiovisual work where a work is performed when its images are shown in any sequence or when the sounds accompanying the work are audible.
 Due to the very broad definition of "perform" virtually every rendition of the copyrighted work would constitute a performance.
 In addition to the capricious definition, performances of musical compositions and the underlying sound recordings must be noted separately.
 Each time a rendition of a musical work is performed, the sound recording that embodies that rendition is also performed-except, of course, when the musical work is being recorded for the first time.
 The distinction between the musical performance and the sound recording is important because the copyrights may be held by different parties and therefore governed by different rules.

 To restrict this very wide right, only copyright owners have the right to perform their work publicly, but private performances are exempt from infringement.
-Though not providing a specific definition of "public" §101 of the Act defines public performance in two ways:
+Though not providing a specific definition of "public" § 101 of the Act defines public performance in two ways: